Civics-Lab/CIvics-Lab-Svelte/claude/crm.md

 This document provides a comprehensive overview of the Customer Relationship Management (CRM) portion of the Civics Lab application, which is located in the `/engage` route.

+For detailed information on the contact management system's API and interface updates, see the [CRM Updates Documentation](crm-updates.md) and [Database Updates Documentation](database-updates.md).

 ## Table of Contents

 1. [Overview](#overview)